ImgBotApp/InternetNL/detail/web/tls/cert-hostmatch/tech/table_en.md

-Web server|Unmatched domains on certificate
+IP address of web server|Unmatched domains on certificate